jfsamper/glicko-db/FUTURE_FEATURES.md

    - Disabled by default to avoid unnecessary server load
    - Only enable in production when there is a clear retention policy and maintenance schedule
    - Prefer inexpensive cron-style jobs with bounded execution windows and full validation
-   - Not a priority for the current roadmap

 6. Result moderation workflow
    - Optional approval process for submitted tournament results